SSDD-2025/practica-sistemas-distribuidos-2025-grupo-6/README.md

 Therefore it is related to the entities: user and product.

 - **Image**: linked to products and users; each product can have multiple images.
-Therefore it is related to the product entity, also each user has only one image.
+Therefore it is related to the product entity as well as to the user.

 #### Database entity diagram
 ![Database Entity Diagram](img/DatabaseEntityDiagram.jpg)